antshiv/antshiv/README.md

 **Stage 6** (Ongoing) — *Scale & Repeat*
 Deploy proven systems to new sites • Partner with conservation organizations • Expand sensor types as needed • Continuous refinement based on field data

+I do beleive my chances of completing the above is 0%.
+But who cares.
+No harm trying.

 ## 🤝 Working With Me

 **ANTSHIV ROBOTICS** is currently a solo operation.
 I use AI augmentation to accelerate development while maintaining deep technical understanding across the stack.